MolotovCherry/AnnoyingProcessKiller/README.md

 `--hide` or `-h` will hide the console (for example if you want to autostart with Windows).

 ## Configuration
-Just add any other processes you want to watch for and kill to the config.json file, then restart the program.
+Just add any other processes you want to watch for and kill to the `config.json` file, then restart the program.
 You can also adjust the polling speed (in seconds).
+This file will be auto generate the first time you run the program.

 ## How it works
-It uses the Windows API to grant special permissions to the program so it can kill privileged processes.
+It uses the Windows API to grant special permissions to the program so it can kill privileged processes, then it kills them if they're running.

 ## Setup
 Run as admin if you're trying to kill system processes (like `CompatTelRunner.exe`).